lizadaly/a-pickler/README.md

 ### The Pickler

-This takes an input text, as a list of strings, remaps all words according to the dictionary generated above, and removes all puncutation.
+This takes an input text, as a list of strings, remaps all words according to the dictionary generated above, and removes all punctuation.
 The punctuation is then appended to the end, as Dexter did.

 A test suite generates the process on a few samples: